 Like his characters Arun, Donna and Sam, Jason lives in west London with his wife and five children.
 In S.T.E.A.L.T.H., he celebrates the city where he was born and raised, and its remarkable ability to absorb countless waves of newcomers and to make them its own

-S.T.E.A.L.T.H.: Access Denied (Nosy Crow Books)
+S.T.E.A.L.T.H.: Ice Breaker (Nosy Crow Books)

 Q&A with Jason Rohan: